chocolatey/docs/input/en-us/features/free/how-to-host-feed.md

 ### Commercial Repository System Requirements

 For commercial options, we've compiled a list of recommended needs for your server repositories.
-For Chocolatey clients, please see [[client requirements|How-To-Setup-Offline-Installation]].
+For Chocolatey clients, please see [client requirements](./how-tos/setup-offline-installation).
 What you will see below are not the minimum values, you can typically get that at each of the links.
 These are what we typically recommend for use with Chocolatey.
 All of these options support High Availability (HA) options as well, so if you need something like that for a geographically diverse enterprise, there are options to meet those needs.
 Keep in mind pricing of each of these goes up based on your needs.

 #### Artifactory Pro